SheelaMys/SheelaMys.github.io/_posts/2023-02-15-Testing unknown waters.md

 ## And be successful!

 Once we zero in on what makes us happy at that point in life, we start working towards it.
 I have spent considerable amount of my time as a developer and when I hit a saturation point, I took the tough decision of taking a break, going on a vacation, coming back and pondering over what I would like to do.
-Writing interests me and sparks joy in me.
-Being a technical person, I thought how about combining my technical expertise and writing, which is when I started my journey in the field of technical writing.
-I am putting in my effort to equip myself with the best tools and technologies to become a successful API technical writer.
+Being a technical person, I thought how about combining my technical expertise and development skills, which is when I started my journey in the field of software testing.
+I am putting in my effort to equip myself with the best tools and technologies to become a successful Automation Analyst.
 I am looking for that opportunity where I can put to use all that I have learnt and be what I aspire to be.

 > "When we strive to become better than we are, everything around us becomes better too."